deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 Here are the recommended [prerequisites](https://www.offensive-security.com/ctp-syllabus/#pre-req) to the course.

 As stated by Offensive Security, there does need to be a slight tolerance for pain and suffering.
-This course/certification is going to require some work.
-Pain and suffering does not mean you will never understand the material.
-It refers to the fact that indeed, you will be stuck from time to time.
+They are referring to the fact that indeed, you will be stuck from time to time.
+Sometimes it may feel like there is no end in sight.
+Never give up when you feel this way.
 Read/review until you understand a concept.
 Utilize your student forums, too!
 Your fellow peers won't let you go through it alone.

 I would recommend dabbling in and being familiar with CPU registers within the x86 (32 bit) architecture, down to the 8 bit reigsters within them.
 This [article](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) is a good place to start.